 While eating, I called the USPS, trying to find out what was up with my bounce box in Bend.
 (It was still showing as “out for delivery”.)
 The agent I talked to wasn’t able to do anything, but said they’d look further into the matter.

-Around noon, I finally made my way back to the trail.
+Around noon, I finally made my way back to the trail, continuing its partial circumnavigation of Mount Hood.
 After a very brief climb, the trail headed downhill to the Zigzag river.
 Just before the river, I passed the 2100 mile marker.
 The trail was mostly exposed during this section.

 After crossing the river, the trail climbed again, passing through an annoying obstacle course of fallen trees.
 Aside from that, it was a relatively uneventful climb up three miles, to a trail junction, where I took a break.